 Skip to main content

 The Nanoprobe beamline will focus hard X-rays at 60-300 nm length-scales, facilitating a broad range of X-ray investigations at the Australian Synchrotron.
-Multiple complementary contrast methods can be applied - often simultaneously - with the analytical volume defined by the volume of specimen illuminated by the focussed beam.
-By scanning the specimen trough the focus the Nanoprobe will build 'maps' of a specimen’s properties including structure and composition, with resolution equal to the size of the focussed spot.
+Multiple complementary contrast methods can be applied - often simultaneously - with the analytical volume defined by the volume of specimen illuminated by the focused beam.
+By scanning the specimen through the focus the Nanoprobe will map a specimen’s properties including structure and composition, with resolution equal to the size of the focused spot.

 Beamline Updates